Sunu03/multi-finder-pro/README.md

 - Organize your saved keywords into folders for better management.
 - Import and export your settings and saved data using the provided import/export functionality.

+## Privacy and Security:

+Multi-Finder Pro is designed with privacy and security as its priorities.
+The extension follows guidelines to protect user data and maintain the integrity of the browsing experience:

+- **No Data Collection**: The extension does not collect, store, or transmit any user data or browsing history outside of the user's local device.
+All user preferences and saved keyword lists are stored locally using the Chrome Storage API.
+- **Limited Permissions**: The extension requests only the necessary permissions required for its functionality.
+It does not access any other websites or tabs without explicit user action.
+- **Content Security Policy (CSP)**: The extension adheres to a strict Content Security Policy to prevent cross-site scripting (XSS) attacks and other security vulnerabilities.
+It restricts the sources from which scripts and resources can be loaded
 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/Sunu03/multi-finder-pro).
 Feel free to submit pull requests with bug fixes or new features.

+## Technical Details:

+Multi-Finder Pro leverages the power of Chrome extensions to integrate seamlessly with web pages and provide real-time keyword highlighting.
+More in-depth details on functions and their roles are listed <a href="/guide.md">guide.md</a> but here are summary on three main components:

+1. **Popup UI**: The popup interface is built using HTML, CSS, and JavaScript.
+It allows users to enter keywords, customize highlight colors, and manage saved keyword lists.
+The popup communicates with the content script and background script using Chrome's message passing API.
+2. **Content Script**: The content script is injected into the web page and is responsible for performing the keyword search and highlighting.
+It uses regular expressions to match keywords and applies styles to highlight them on the page.
+The content script listens for messages from the popup and background script to update the highlighting and respond to user actions.
+    - **Keyword Matching**: The content script splits the user's input into individual keywords and creates regular expressions for each keyword.
+It then traverses the DOM tree of the web page, searching for text nodes that contain any of the keywords.
+The regular expressions are used to perform case-insensitive matching and support partial matching if enabled.
+    - **Highlighting**: When a keyword match is found, the content script wraps the matched text in a `<multiwordfinder-highlight>` element with a specific CSS class and inline styles to apply the highlight color.
+The original text node is replaced with the highlighted version.
+    - **Navigation**: The content script keeps track of the positions of each keyword occurrence on the page.
+When the user clicks on a navigation button, the content script calculates the target position and smoothly scrolls the page to bring the corresponding occurrence into view.
+It also updates the current position and total count displayed in the popup.
+3. **Background Script**: The background script acts as an intermediary between the popup and content script.
+It handles the storage and retrieval of user preferences, saved keyword lists, and other extension settings.
+The background script listens for messages from the popup and content script and responds accordingly.
+    - **Storage**: The background script uses the Chrome Storage API to persist user preferences, saved keyword lists, and folder structures.
+It provides methods to save, retrieve, update, and delete data from the storage.
+    - **Message Handling**: The background script listens for messages from the popup and content script.
+It processes requests related to storage operations, such as saving or retrieving keyword lists, and sends back the appropriate responses.
+It also relays messages between the popup and content script when necessary.

 ## License